-If you click on the Device tab, details of the target device will be displayed.
-Here for example, we can see that the device is an IBM LTO Tape drive.
+If you click on the Devices... button, details of the target device will be displayed.
+Here for example, we can see that the device is a tape drive.
+Indicated by it's legacy device name of tape0.

 C.5 Creating Multiple Connections (Optional)